FREQUENTLY ASKED QUESTIONS

 Are dues tax deductible?

 Neuse Neighbors Network is a non-profit, 501(c)(3) organization and donations to our organization are tax deductible.
-Dues, however, are not tax deductible.
+Members' annual fee, however, is not tax deductible.

 How is Neuse Neighbors Network different from PrimeTime?